kaypowell/kaypowell.github.io/index.md

    Hi I'm Kayla!
 (That's me on the right.)
   </p>
   <p>
     I am a chemical engineer currently studying at UPenn.
-In my free time I like to do crosswords, cook, beat my friends at tennis, visit museums, and design glucometers.
+In my free time I like to do crosswords, bar trivia, cook, beat my friends at tennis, visit museums, and design glucometers.
   </p>
   <p>
     <strong>Contact me:</strong><br>
     <a href="mailto:kmpowell@seas.upenn.edu">example@email.com</a>